JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/implement_test_scenario/index.md

 testing framework.
 It is time to explore additional capabilities provided by PyCharm for the _pytest_ framework.
 Pytest supports Behavior-Driven Development (BDD) through the pytest-bdd package.
-The scenario that defines the behavior is recorded using the
+You record the scenario that defines the behavior using the
 <a href="https://docs.cucumber.io/gherkin/reference/" target="_blank">Gherkin language</a>.

 # Enable pytest and pytest-bdd